Amsterdam/vergunningcheck/apps/imtr/README.md

 This module builds JSON configuration from json files containing IMTR XML.
 The JSON output can be used to instantiate a checker client.

+How it works;

+1. From imtr-xml we create imtr-json via transform.ts.
+2. The imtr-json is converted into client-config-json (eg dakkapel-plaatsen.json)
+3. The client-config-json is fed into `IMTRClient.getChecker()`
+4. The IMTRClient contains statefull js-objects you can interact with

 We use [Deno](https://deno.land) to download and convert all configuration.
 Tested with Deno 1.3.3.

 ## Install and setup